Stirling Park (Gurubang Dhawura) is located in Yarralumla, between Alexandrina Drive, Fitzgerald St, and Empire Circuit.

 Stirling Park is a highly valued conservation site and is carefully managed by the National Capital Authority (NCA) with the great help of volunteers, to protect its significant values and characteristics.
-The area has endangered plant species, an abundance of native animals, many significant indigenous sites and very special links to early Canberra history.
+The area has endangered plant species, an abundance of native animals, many significant First Australians sites and very special links to early Canberra history.
 The way the area is used can help protect these values and characteristics or damage them.
 The recent removal of the unsafe pine plantation, and the re-vegetation of that area will further enhance the ecology and its natural attributes.

 The National Capital Plan identifies Stirling Park as zoned for National Capital Use and the area was considered in the 1980s as a potential site for a new Prime Ministerial residence.
 Although this has not occurred, the site remains zoned to allow for development.
 The ACT Lowland Woodland Conservation Strategy and the Ecological Management Plan (attached below) recommends the protection of Stirling Park for its high conservation value.
 The management of Stirling Park is primarily guided by the NCA's Conservation Management Plans for Sites Managed by the National Capital Authority 2009.
 Management of heritage values is also undertaken in accordance with the Lake Burley Griffin and Adjacent Lands Heritage Management Plan.

 The key management needs of the site are weed control, mowing the open grass areas and conducting controlled ecological burns.
 For more information regarding conservation needs of the ACT's grassy ecosystem or information on how you can help, click here.